 An extra step for removing chocolate stains is to apply a solution of 3% hydrogen peroxide, in an eye dropper, to the stained area.

-In the alternative, you could apply ammonia to the chocolate stain, also with an eye dropper.
+In the alternative, you could apply ammonia to the spot, also with an eye dropper.

-Here are some articles and reviews on this site which discuss various products that are designed to remove these stains, or where readers have said they had luck using a specific stain remover:
+Here are some articles and reviews on this site which discuss various products that are designed to remove these spots, or where readers have said they had luck using a specific product:

 You can also share your own stain remover reviews here for other removers that work on ice cream, or any other stain.

-I'm always looking for more tips and ideas for how to remove stains.
-You can share your stain removal tip here, for removing stains caused by ice cream or anything else.
+I'm always looking for more tips and ideas for how to remove spots.
+You can share your stain removal tip here, for removing spills and drips caused by ice cream or anything else.

 Are you a stain magnet like me?
 If so, check out the A to Z Stain Removal Guide which gives directions for how to remove over 100 types of stains from all kinds of surfaces.

-First photo by stevendepolo, second photo by Amanda Govaert, fourth photo by Neeta Lind, and fifth photo by saragoldsmith
+Fourth photo by Amanda Govaert, sixth photo by Neeta Lind, seventh photo by saragoldsmith and eight photo by stevendepolo

 Get Free Email Updates